Student Life and Engagement

 Student Life and Engagement at Forsyth Tech is structuring a community of learners and inspiring the growth of each student by facilitating extracurricular and co-curricular programs that support leadership development, community involvement, engagement, personal empowerment, teamwork, and service.

 - Create programs and events that foster interactions among the diverse members of the Forsyth Tech community

 - Engage student leaders to discover new knowledge that enables them to critically evaluate evidence, make informed judgments, balance multiple perspectives and act ethically

-- Expand opportunities for experimental learning, civic engagement, cultural enrichment, leadership development, recreation and volunteerism
+- Expand opportunities for experimental learning, civic engagement, cultural enrichment, leadership development, recreation and service learning

 - Inspire students to become active members of the campus and community

 - Maintain spaces and resources for students focused on initiatives that enrich College culture

 - Provide advising, training and mentoring to student leaders and advisors

 We provide diverse and innovative programs that foster student engagement, leadership development and commitment to the community.